smartanthill/smartanthill2_0/docs/design-documents/protocols/sasp.rst

 8.3.
 Receiving a SASP packet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-On receipt of a SASP packet, first, a packet-based authentication is performed as follows:
+On receipt of a SASP packet, first, an intra-packet authentication is performed as follows:

 * TODO!

 Then:

-  * if packet-based authentication has failed: the packet is silently dropped as being either corrupted or an attacker's packet;
+  * if intra-packet authentication has failed: the packet is silently dropped as being either corrupted or an attacker's packet;
-  * if packet-based authentication is passed: it can be either an error message packet directed to SASP itself, or a "regular" packet with payload intended for a higher level protocol.
+  * if intra-packet authentication is passed: it can be either an error message packet directed to SASP itself, or a "regular" packet with payload intended for a higher level protocol.

      + if a packet is with Error Old Nonce Message [+++structure and detection]: packet nonce VP is not compared to NLW (reason: replay attack is impossible since NFS cannot be decreased as a result of this message, and performing comparison may lead to a deadlock); a value of the lowest possible valid nonce from the packet is compared to the current value of NFS.